Normal ties between Iran and U.S. unlikely despite nuclear deal

 "Iran has politics ...
 I think he lets those politics play out.
 The revolution is still very present in that country and the tenets of that revolution," U.S. lead nuclear negotiator and under-secretary of state, Wendy Sherman, said.

-Some analysts argued that Rouhani was not seeking normalization of ties.
+Some analysts argued that Rouhani was not seeking normalisation of ties.
 "At best, it amounts to détente," said senior Iran analyst Ali Vaez from International Crisis Group.

 "For Ayatollah Khamenei the nuclear accord was purely transactional, not transformational ...
 Neither President Rouhani nor any other actor in the Islamic Republic will be able to successfully challenge this vision."